Global Threat Intelligence Report

 Common MITRE Techniques

 Understanding threat groups’ high-level techniques can aid in deciding which detection techniques should be prioritized.
-BlackBerry observed the following Top 20 techniques being used by threat actors in this reporting period.
+BlackBerry observed the following top 20 techniques being used by threat actors in this reporting period.

 Technique Name Technique ID Tactic Name Last Report Change